jaantollander/masters-thesis/content/30_monitoring.md

 ## Monitoring client
-The monitoring client calls the appropriate command, as explained in Section \ref{operations-and-statistics}, at regular observation intervals to collect statistics.
+The monitoring client calls the appropriate command, as explained in Section \ref{file-system-statistics}, at regular observation intervals to collect statistics.
 The observation interval should be less than half of the cleanup interval for reliable reset detection.
 Smaller observation interval increases the resolution but also increase the rate of data accumulation.
 We used a 2-minute observation interval and a 10-minute cleanup interval.